 Got ready to upgrade from High Sierra?
 If you’re curious enough to know of those extra-cool features, here’s how to upgrade actually without reinstalling your operating system.
+Here is Upgrade macOS High Sierra to macOS Mojave on VMware & VirtualBox.

 If you’re a heavy user of macOS operating system on Windows, specifically macOS High Sierra, you’re probably considering to upgrade to the most recent release (that is macOS Mojave of now) just like a typical Mac.
 The best thing is that I’m going to give you the words that you can definitely upgrade to the highest version on macOS operating system within a few easy steps.